-Priority of bugs can be categorized into three parts:
+Types of priority of defect can be categorized into three parts :

 However, it’s important to consider not only the priority but also the severity of the defects.
 The more seriously they affect the operation of the program, the greater the level of severity they have.

-In software testing, the types of severity of bugs can be categorized into four parts:
+In software testing, Types of the severity of defects can be categorized into four parts:

 Distinguish priority from severity: priority is determined by the needs of the user, while severity depends on the functional characteristics of the product.

 Some users may be lucky, and they will not face a particular problem.
 Defect probability is also called defect visibility, bug probability, or bug visibility.
 It can be different: